ApprenticeAI/frapy/docs/topics/shell.rst

 Using the shell
 ===============

-The Scrapy shell is just a regular Python console (or `IPython`_ console if you have it available) which provides some additional shortcut functions for convenience.
+The Frapy shell is just a regular Python console (or `IPython`_ console if you have it available) which provides some additional shortcut functions for convenience.